hst12/Starfield-Macros/README.md

 # Starfield Macros (AutoHotkey)

 A set of AutoHotkey v2.0 macros for Bethesda's Starfield, designed to automate and enhance gameplay with features like reactive shield recasting, vehicle flight mode, and invisibility toggling.
+Since these macros run outside of the game engine, achievements aren't affected.

 ## Features